Lot Lines

 At the Register of Deeds, if the piece of ground you own has been platted [1], we will have a picture of the lot lines in a map form.
 You can request a copy of the official plat.
 The charge for an uncertified copy of a plat is $1.00 per page as set by SD Statute.

-The plat will hopefully show you the lot lines and where the pins are established, however, the Register of Deeds is not authorized to show you where the pins are physically located on your property.
-If you cannot locate the surveryor’s markings or pins yourself, then you must contact a surveyor.
+The plat may show you the lot lines and where the pins are established, however, the Register of Deeds is not authorized to show you where the pins are physically located on your property.
+If you cannot locate the surveyor’s markings or pins yourself, then you must contact a surveyor.

 Infrastructure Design Group Inc.